‘Shark Tank’ Star Kevin O’Leary Will Run For Conservative Party Leader In Canada

 Kevin O’Leary, “Mr. Wonderful” on ABC’s Shark Tank, is officially running for leader of the Conservative Party in Canada, he announced today.

-The formerly apolitical entrepreneur enters a field that already has 13 other candidates, most of whom are standard politicians, and winning the leadership job would presumably be the stepping stone to run for prime minister against incumbent Justin Trudeau of the Liberal party in the 2019 general election.
+The formerly apolitical entrepreneur enters a field that already has 13 other candidates, most of whom are standard politicians, and winning the leadership job would presumably be the stepping stone to run for prime minister against incumbent Justin Trudeau of the Liberal Party in the 2019 general election.

 Although the reality star has lived in Boston for about 20 years, he is a Canadian citizen with a residence in Ottawa.